 Until now, you had to extract and communicate these insights from your spreadsheet data using rows of numbers, but now you have the power of Einstein Analytics charts at your mouse clicks! #micdrop

 There are more than a dozen types of Analytics charts available, but not all charts are created equal.
 Some are just better at visualizing data in a way that pops out the specific insights you're trying to communicate.
 In Analytics, each chart has certain characteristics that determine the type of data it can display.

 Charts vary the number of dimensions (columns with categorical data) and measures (columns with numerical data) required to use the chart.
 For example, the Waterfall chart above requires 1 measure and at least 1 grouping.

-But even if two different charts could display the same data based on the information in their tooltips, one might do a better job at conveying the insights you're looking to find and communicate.
+But even if two different charts could display the same types of data, one might do a better job at conveying the insights you're looking to find and communicate.
 For example, you could show pipeline stages using a bar chart or a waterfall chart.